trussworks/setup-new-aws-user/README.md

 field and be ready to scan it with the 1Password app.
 Currently works only with mobile app.

-- **NOTE** You will be asked for your MFA (TOTP) tokens four times while validating the new virtual MFA device and rotating your access keys.
+- **NOTE** You will be asked for your MFA (TOTP) tokens three times while validating the new virtual MFA device and rotating your access keys.
-Take care not to use the same token more than once, as this will cause the process to fail.
+**Take care not to use the same token more than once**, as this will cause the process to fail.

 ## Dev setup